Visa policy of Cambodia: Transit

 Transit passengers who are leaving on the same arrival aircraft do not need a visa when transiting through Phnom Penh International Airport.

 Admission restrictions

 Day trips (arriving and departing on the same day) are not permitted, except when arriving and departing via Phnom Penh International Airport.

-In addition, according to Timatic, nationals of Kosovo are refused entry and transit in Cambodia.

-History

-During the COVID-19 pandemic, entry was not allowed for persons who had previously visited or who are originating from France, Germany, Italy, Spain or the United States.

-Statistics
+Visitor statistics

-Most visitors arriving to Cambodia on short-term basis were from the following countries of nationality:
+Most visitors arriving in Cambodia were from the following countries of nationality: